howprice/MegaDrive/README.md

 A vscode tasks.json file is included for convenience.
 It includes task to build the ROM using either the GNU or VBCC toolchains and to run the ROM in the Mame emulator/debugger.

-Python (py) must be available to generate the MAME debugger script to add symbols as comments.
+If Python (py) is available, MAME debugger scripts will be generated which add symbols as comments.

 ## GNU Toolchain